Hi, I’m menna

 My Approach

-An integrative approach
+An integrative, trauma-informed approach

 Making sense of then and now

 Whilst I will adapt my approach depending on your individual needs, I will always place great value in building a collaborative understanding of how your current difficulties, thoughts or feelings might have arisen in the context of your past.
 Our early relationships and experiences can greatly influence how we relate to ourselves, others and the world around us, and I believe that developing insight into these experiences can be an important step towards making meaningful and long-lasting change.
 I will also strive to develop a joint understanding of how and why your difficulties might be maintaining themselves in your present, everyday life.
-You might have found yourself trapped in particular ways of thinking, belief systems or behavioural patterns, and we can work together to actively adapt these so that you can begin to live a life that feels more in line with who you really are or who you really want to be.
+You might have found yourself trapped in particular ways of thinking, belief systems or behavioural patterns, and we can work together to understand and adapt these so that you can begin to live a life that feels more in line with who you really are or who you really want to be.

 Mind and body